PurdueAF/purdue-af/docs/source/doc-getting-started.rst

 In order to access data via XRootD, you will need a VOMS certificate.
-To obtain and install your CMS VOMS certificate, follow the instructions at `CMS TWiki <https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookStartingGrid>`_, specifically section **"Obtaining and installing your Certificate"**.
+To obtain and install your CMS VOMS certificate, follow the instructions at `CMS TWiki <https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookStartingGrid>`_, specifically the section **"Obtaining and installing your Certificate"**.

 .. admonition:: Uploading files to Purdue AF